Cost & access · Retatrutide 2026

 Do not buy retatrutide from international online sources, unverified online marketplaces, or "research chemical" suppliers.
 These are not regulated — doses and sterility are unverified — and use carries serious legal and safety risk.

-Cost Comparison: Retatrutide vs Tirzepatide vs Semaglutide
+Comparison: Retatrutide vs Tirzepatide vs Semaglutide

-Semaglutide (Wegovy)FDA-approved commercialYes (if covered)$0–$1,350+/mo
+Semaglutide (Wegovy)FDA-approved commercialYes (if covered)

-Tirzepatide (Zepbound)FDA-approved commercialYes (if covered)$0–$1,060+/mo
+Tirzepatide (Zepbound)FDA-approved commercialYes (if covered)

-RetatrutideCompounded onlyNone$150–$700/mo
+RetatrutideCompounded onlyNone

 Track Your Doses — Don't Waste What You Paid For

-At $150–$700 per month out-of-pocket, every dose matters.
+Compounded retatrutide is an out-of-pocket expense, so every dose matters.
 Retadose models your estimated drug level from your dose history, so you can verify you're in your therapeutic window — not underdosing or overdosing.

 Create a free account →